Lafond-LapalmeJ/MCSC_Decontamination/README.md

 ## hints and tips

- If you work with large databases the BLAST command will be long.
+ If you work with large databases the BLAST command will be time consuming.
  You should consider make the blastx/blastn on a parrallel computer.

  Your white list should be a union of sequences from known organisms